Paddy's Bio

 Snorkeller's Guide to the Coral Reef.

-Paddy got numerous freelance jobs during this time including working
+Paddy completed numerous freelance jobs during this time including working

 as "fixer" for

-the BBC and Television New Zealand and doing photographic jobs for
+the BBC and Television New Zealand and photographic jobs for

 New Zealand's Ministry of Foreign Affairs and Trade and for a German